Anne Hutchinson: Historical impact

 Hutchinson claimed that she was a prophetess, receiving direct revelation from God.
 In this capacity, she prophesied during her trial that God would send judgment upon the Massachusetts Bay Colony and would wipe it from existence.
 She further taught her followers that personal revelation from God was as authoritative in a person's life as the Bible, a teaching that was antithetical to Puritan theology.
 She also claimed that she could identify "the elect" among the colonists.
-These positions ultimately caused John Cotton, John Winthrop, and other former friends to view her as an antinomian heretic.
+These positions ultimately caused Cotton, Winthrop, and other former friends to view her as an antinomian heretic.

-According to modern historian Michael Winship, Hutchinson is famous, not so much for what she did or said during the Antinomian Controversy, but for what John Winthrop made of her in his journal and in his account of the controversy called the Short Story.
+According to modern historian Michael Winship, Hutchinson is famous, not so much for what she did or said during the Antinomian Controversy, but for what Winthrop made of her in his journal and in his account of the controversy called the Short Story.
 According to Winship, Hutchinson became the reason in Winthrop's mind for all of the difficulties the colony had experienced, though unfairly, and with her departure, any other lingering issues were swept under the carpet.
 Winthrop's account has given Hutchinson near legendary status and, as with all legends, what she stood for has shifted over the centuries.
 Winthrop described her as "a woman of ready wit and bold spirit".
 In the words of Winship, to Winthrop, Hutchinson was a "hell-spawned agent of destructive anarchy".
 The close relationship between church and state in Massachusetts Bay meant that a challenge to the ministers was interpreted as challenge to established authority of all kinds.
 To 19th century America, she was a crusader for religious liberty, as the nation celebrated its new achievement of the separation of church and state.
 Finally, in the 20th century, she became a feminist leader, credited with terrifying the patriarchs, not because of her religious views but because she was an assertive woman.
 According to feminist Amy Lang, Hutchinson failed to understand that "the force of the female heretic vastly exceeds her heresy".
 Lang argues that it was difficult for the court to pin a crime on her; her true crime in their eyes, according to Lang's interpretation, was the violation of her role in Puritan society, and she was condemned for undertaking the roles of teacher, minister, magistrate, and husband.
 (However, the Puritans themselves stated that the threat which they perceived was entirely theological, and no direct mention was ever made to indicate that they were threatened by her gender.)